 Method: GET /local

-A client can perform a GET operation on the special “/local” URI when would like to discover all documents associated with the local NSA.
-The local NSA return a documents element containing a list of zero or more document instances associated with the local NSA.
+A client can perform a GET operation on the special “/local” URI when the client would like to discover all documents associated with the local NSA.
+The local NSA returns a documents element containing a list of zero or more document instances associated with the local NSA.
 This operation is equivalent to performing a GET operation on the URI “/documents/{nsa}”, however, for “/local” the client is not required to have previous knowledge of the local NSA identifier.

 The URI template “/local/{type}” can be used as an alternative to, or in conjunction with, the use of query parameters.
 Performing a GET on “/local/{type}/” will return all documents of {type} associated with the local NSA.